xunker/neje_laser_upgrades/README.md

 # neje-laser-upgrades
 How-to's and resources for upgrading the NEJE (also sold under the HICTOP brand, and others) desktop USB laser engraver to full GRBL compatibility by replacing the electronics.

-Last updated November, 2017.
+Last updated January, 2018.

-TODO:

-* post power supply harness diagram.
-* upgrade trigger schematic to use MOSFET instead of TIP120.

 ## Full grbl upgrade with Arduino CNC Shield

-### Video
+### Videos

 I have uploaded a video of the whole upgrade process at [youtu.be/2rbzI-d-bOA](https://youtu.be/2rbzI-d-bOA).

+A second video with specific focus on the wiring, and that covers use of a MOSFET to switch the laser, is also available at [https://youtu.be/MuKYvifYnYs](https://youtu.be/MuKYvifYnYs).

 ### Links to resources